 You will receive multiple Notices of Internet Availability or proxy cards if you hold shares in different ways (e.g., joint tenancy, trusts, custodial accounts, etc.) or in multiple accounts.
-If you are a street name holder, you will receive your Notice of Internet Availability or proxy card or other voting information, along with voting instructions, from your broker.
+Street name holders will receive the Notice of Internet Availability or proxy card or other voting information, along with voting instructions, from their brokers.
 Please vote the shares represented by each Notice of Internet Availability or proxy card you receive to ensure that all your shares are voted.